Aracho1/cv/README.md

 ## Ara Cho
 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Qualifications](#qualifications) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](http://www.linkedin.com/in/aracho1) | [Blog](https://hello-ara.medium.com/)

-I am a **Full Stack Developer**, looking for an opportunity to bring my skillset to an innovative tech team where I can contribute and learn.
+I am a **Full Stack Developer**, looking for an opportunity to work with an inspiring and fun tech team that delivers innovation.
+I'm confident you'll love working with me because I'm a great communicator, team worker and I'm learning programming fast and hard.

 I am currently completing a 12-week coding bootcamp with Makers Academy.

-I am a quick learner who can bring a logical and creative perspective to problem-solving, which were trained during my time as a Business Analyst working on large complex projects at a major global bank.
-I am an excellent communicator who thrives on team work thanks to my open and proactive personality.
+You can see all the cool projects I did [here](#projects).

+I studied philosophy but worked in finance.

 **Tech Skills**: Ruby, Javascript, Test-Driven Development, Object-Oriented Design, HTML, CSS